 - Research Chairs in Arts, Humanities, and Culture – Conduct research in one of a wide variety of disciplines in one of six Canadian universities.

-- Fulbright Canada Distinguished Research Chairs at Carleton University – Affiliate with Carleton University for research in one of the following areas:
+- Fulbright Canada Distinguished Research Chairs at Carleton University

 - Research Chairs in Indigenous Studies – Conduct research with one of three Canadian universities on a variety of topics focused on indigenous studies.